SharjeelFarooq2024/IS_Project/README.md

 - **Keyword Re-indexing:** `_update_keyword_index` in `app/routes.py` controls keyword sync.
 Re-save a record if you change extraction rules.
 - **Auto-increment IDs:** MySQL `AUTO_INCREMENT` values continue after deletions.
 Use `ALTER TABLE <table> AUTO_INCREMENT = <n>` for lab resets only.
 - **Backups:** Always export encrypted data and store keys separately.
 Without the Fernet/HMAC keys the data is unreadable by design.

+## Documentation
+- `docs/development_security_report.md` — detailed walkthrough of the development process, architecture decisions, and security controls for auditors and maintainers.

 ## Roadmap Suggestions
 - Add user-driven password resets with mandatory rotation on first login.